Read Chapter 2, Identifying instructional goals using Front End Analysis, from Dick, Carey, & Carey

 One last thing to remember: sometimes there are environmental factors that influence what can be addressed in a goal statement and how it will be addressed.
 Factors such as available facilities and administrative decisions can have an impact on how much we can hope to achieve through an instructional unit.
 Before we delve into a project that will be impossible to implement, we should consider the following:

-activities are Part One of your ID Project.
+These two activities are Part One of your ID Project: